awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-health-checks.md

 ## Modify the health check settings of a target group<a name="modify-health-check-settings"></a>

-You can modify some of the health check settings for your target group\.
-If the protocol of the target group is TCP, TLS, UDP, or TCP\_UDP, you can't modify the health check protocol, interval, timeout, or success codes\.
+You can modify the health check settings for your target group at any time\.

 ------
 #### [ New console ]